AmyangXYZ/ProofOfAwesome/README.md

 # Proof of Awesome

-Proof of Awesome transforms blockchain mining from solving computational puzzles to validating real-world achievements.
-This blockchain system combines scholarly peer review with blockchain consensus mechanisms to create verifiable digital assets from personal accomplishments.
-The system operates in 15-minute cycles, "AwesomeCom" event, where users submit achievements, review others' work, and create blocks that record accepted achievements.
+Proof of Awesome presents a novel blockchain consensus mechanism that replaces computational puzzles with real-world achievements.
+This system combines AI-assisted scholarly peer review with blockchain technology to create verifiable digital assets from personal accomplishments.

 ## Project Vision